VarLad/Utilitas.jl/README.md

 # Utilitas.jl
-Some nifty julia methods for package management
+Some nifty Julia methods for package management.